TrebledJ/musescore-todo-list/README.md

 * Find `TODO`s and `FIXME`s easily.
 * Navigate to the points of trouble without hassle—well, except having to insert text at said points in the first place.

 In software development, todos are commonly added to source code as reminders to the poor developers toiling away writing code.
-Todos come in many forms: bugs to be fixed, issues to be resolved, feature requests, etc. Sometimes when composing, one may also find oneself lost in a sea of todos, struggling to remember what one wanted to change in a particular measure.
+Todos come in many forms: bugs to be fixed, issues to be resolved, feature requests, etc. Sometimes when composing, we may also find ourselves lost in a sea of todos, struggling to remember what we wanted to change in a particular measure.
+Or perhaps someone's reviewing our score, and they wish to leave short comments.
+Or maybe we're just waiting for the right inspiration to hit.

 Examples of todos: